Stipend-Developer/stipend-nodejs/README.md

-stipend# A Node.js Stipend Client node-xsh is a Stipend client for node.js
+# A Node.js Stipend Client
+node-xsh is a Stipend client for node.js

 It is a fork of node-xsh which is a fork of the excellent Kapitalize Bitcoin Client (now removed from GitHub), and intended for use with stipendd.
 The purpose of this repository is: